Recipe: How to make Salmorejo

 Watch the video to find out how easy it is to make this super quick and nourishing soup, that when combined with suggested ingredients makes a whole meal in itself.

 Plus, find out the history of where it came from and the world that gave us this unique recipe.
-Read teh entire chapter on Salmorejo in the book: Inside the Tortilla and get the free Recipe PDF download here.
+Read the entire chapter on Salmorejo in the book: Inside the Tortilla.

 Who could fault the humble bean - providing us with a rich source of protein when combined with rice or bread and fulfilling a satisfying visual need for all things radical and red during these calamitous times.

-Here, as election fever grips the peninsula, the gazpachomOnk presents another radical red dish - popular amongst certain latin American and Caribbean countries, favoured for its colour, availability and of course its spiciness.
-The whole meal takes no more than about 10 mins to make, or the same time it takes to chant something accusatory outside your local Casta headquarters: Read on for the complete radical recipe:
+The gazpachomOnk presents another radical red dish - popular amongst certain latin American and Caribbean countries, favoured for its colour, availability and of course its spiciness.
+The whole meal takes no more than about 10 mins to make, or the same time it takes to chant something accusatory outside your local Casta headquarters.

 Radical Recipes and the Gazpachomonk present one of the most purple (Si Se Puede) dishes to ever arrive on your plate: Spicy Cabbage.
 Now this recipe, may not look so appetising when it's finished, but believe me when I tell you that in the last 17 years I've been cooking this dish, it's been one of the most scrumptious and requested dishes from relatives, friends, enemies and even customers.
 People just seem to love it.